Ascentroid/Ascentroid/README.md

 If you want to make maps quickly without having to learn a 3D modeling program, I highly recommend [SuperGrid](https://www.unrealengine.com/marketplace/en-US/product/supergrid-starter-pack) (which is free!).

-Download it from the UE4 Marketplace here: https://www.unrealengine.com/marketplace/en-US/product/supergrid-starter-pack
+Download it from the UE Marketplace here: https://www.unrealengine.com/marketplace/en-US/product/supergrid-starter-pack

 SuperGrid has a series of preview videos here: https://www.youtube.com/playlist?list=PLx7zxUeK-7HiAsH4DyaklZW0NAIyKGc2N